-LIB111W Digital Media

-This course serves as an introduction to a variety of digital media forms as they are being used in the library and information service fields.
+LIB111W Technology & Media in Libraries (3 Credits) This course serves as an introduction to a variety of digital media forms as they are being used in the library and information service fields.
 Current web and multimedia tools will be explored.
 Discussions will focus on issues, trends, and current uses.